deeja/storyblok-nuxt-starterkit/README.md

 ## Getting Started

 ### Set up a demo site on Storyblok
+First we are setting up a site that uses the base [bootstrap demo version](https://github.com/storyblok/bootstrap-nuxt-demo/)).
+But don't worry; we will add our own soon.

 1. Go to storyblok.com
 1. Choose _Create new space_